Fayum (fossil deposit): Landscape reconstruction

-Today, the Fayum region is located in the middle of the Sahara and is characterized by a desert climate with an average annual temperature of around 22 °C with absolute maximum values around 49 °C and minimum values around -1 °C. The annual precipitation is only 10 mm and is largely limited to the winter half-year, while the evaporation rate can be more than 200 times higher.
+Today, the Fayum region is located in the middle of the Sahara and is characterized by a desert climate with an average annual temperature of around 22 C, absolute maximum values around 49 C and minimum values around -1 C. The annual precipitation is only 10 mm and is largely limited to the winter half-year, while the evaporation rate can be more than 200 times higher.

-In the Palaeogene, Africa was a continental island together with the Arabian Peninsula.
-This Afro-Arabian landmass was separated from the Eurasian continent by the Tethys Ocean, and a land bridge only formed in the transition to the Miocene around 24 million years ago with the gradual closure of the Tethys.
+In the Palaeogene, Africa was a continental island joined with the Arabian Peninsula.
+This Afro-Arabian landmass was separated from the Eurasian continent by the Tethys Ocean, and a land bridge only formed in the transition to the Miocene around 24 million years ago, with the gradual closure of the Tethys.
 The formations of the Mokattam Group, consisting largely of limestones, are of marine and shallow marine origin and were therefore deposited within the Tethys in the Middle Eocene.
 The same applies to parts of the Maadi Group, but here the influence of the coastal proximity at the southern edge of the Tethys is already noticeable.
 The Birket-Qarun Formation and the lower sections of the Qasr-el-Sagha Formation (Umm Rigl Member to Temple Member) indicate the further retreat of the seawater to the north, whereby a bay, later lagoon-like landscape was formed in the course of the Upper Eocene.
 The coarser clastic deposits of the Dir Abu Lifa Member on the shallow marine sediments, on the other hand, were formed under the conditions of a river delta or an estuary, which illustrates increasingly terrestrial conditions.

 The Gebel-Qatrani Formation caps the underlying strata.
-It goes back to a coastal swamp or floodplain that existed in the transition from the Eocene to the Oligocene in the form of a mangrove or terra firme landscape.
+It goes back to a coastal swamp or floodplain that existed in the transition from the Eocene to the Oligocene, in the form of a mangrove or terra firme landscape.
 The area was crossed by several rivers that were relatively wide and powerful enough to move larger rock components.
 Forests grew along the riverbanks, which also extended into the hinterland.
 The relative proximity to the sea had a certain influence, so that brackish water conditions prevailed in some areas.
 This landscape supported a rich and diverse fauna, consisting of terrestrial and aquatic animals, the latter comprising freshwater, saltwater and brackish water fauna.
 According to further palaeontological and geological data, a tropical to subtropical climate prevailed during the formation of the Gebel-Qatrani Formation in the Lower Oligocene.
 The formation of the paleosols shows an alternation of wet and dry periods, possibly due to the influence of a monsoon.